-Christina Ramsay is a program associate for The Commonwealth Fund’s Controlling Health Care Costs and Advancing Medicare programs in the Washington, D.C., office.
-In this new role, Ms. Ramsay assists Shawn Bishop, Vice President for Cost Control and Medicare, with issue monitoring and research, writing, editing, data analysis, and presentations for internal research projects.
-She also provides support for proposal development and external grants management.
-Ms. Ramsay recently completed a five-year program at Yale University where she obtained a B.S. in psychology with a concentration in neuroscience and an M.P.H. in health policy.
+Christina Ramsay is the former senior program associate for The Commonwealth Fund’s Controlling Health Care Costs and Advancing Medicare programs in the Washington, D.C., office.
+She was promoted from program associate in July 2019.
+In this role, Ms. Ramsay had responsibility for a variety of duties including issue monitoring and research, writing, editing, data analysis and presentation for internal research projects, and tasks related to proposal development and external grants management.
+In 2016, Ms. Ramsay completed a five-year program at Yale University where she obtained a B.S. in psychology with a concentration in neuroscience and an M.P.H. in health policy.
 During the summer of 2015, Ms. Ramsay worked for the New York City Department of Health and Mental Hygiene as a policy intern in the Bureau of Children, Youth and Families where she was responsible for analyzing regulations regarding Medicaid managed care, DSRIP, and Head Start.
 She created a communications strategy report for educating beneficiaries on expanded Medicaid behavioral health services.
 She also created a survey to evaluate the quality of clinics’ technical assistance, and she researched barriers and steps toward primary care and behavioral health care integration.
 While at Yale, Ms. Ramsay was a research assistant to Dr. Chima Ndumele in investigating provider network overlap among Medicaid managed care plans and the implications for patients’ continuity of care.